Transferring Euros to a UK bank account is easy once you understand how it works.

 If you just accept a bad exchange rate, it could cost you thousands in additional charges.

-What's more, if you use your bank, you should be aware that they will probably charge you transfer fees on top of the exchange rate costs.
+What's more, if you use your bank, they will probably charge you transfer fees on top of the exchange rate costs.

 A transfer fee tends to be a flat fee in the region of €20-€50 charged per international money transfer.